Base Knock League Rules Apr 17, 2011 20:16:37 GMT -6

 Ranked 201-300: Type C Free Agent

 Undrafted players:Players that are not drafted in the Base Knock Amateur Draft, will be rolled into the MiLB Draft.

 Draft Pick Trading:Draft picks may be traded before the draft.
-You can trade them up to 3 days before the draft and you may trade recently-drafted picks as soon as the draft is concluded.
+You can trade them up to 3 days before the start of the draft.
+After which time all pick slots are locked.

-Drafted Player Trading:Teams may not trade players as soon as they've draft them.
-Teams may trade players selected in Round 1, Comp Round 1, Round 2, and Comp Round 2, after the completion of the 2nd Compensation Round.
-Teams may trade players selected in Round 3, Comp Round 3, and Round 4, after the completion of Round 4.
+Drafted Player Trading:Teams may not trade players as soon as they draft them.
+However teams may trade players selected in Round 1 through Comp.
+Round 2 after the completion of the 2nd Compensation Round.
+Teams may trade players selected in Round 3 through Round 4, after the completion of Round 4.
 Teams may trade players selected in Round 5 and Round 6 at the completion of the draft.

 --General Manager Infractions

 GM Activity:Rules for GM Activity.
 These are more lenient during the off-season.
 However, we still expect you to be logging on.
 Stay active as a member of this league!
 Bad activity is what makes fantasy leagues die.